One of the most fun, family-friendly, holidays in the Jewish calendar is just around the corner—Sukkot!

-Why build a sukkah?
+Why do people build a sukkah?

 During Sukkot, families remember the flimsy houses that people lived in more than 2000 years ago, as they traveled through the desert heading towards Israel.
 While making and decorating a sukkah is a blast, spending time living in a temporary structure like this also reminds us to think about our priorities.
 Part of the holiday reminds everyone that being together is more important than how many toys, gadgets, and cool things we have.

 You can help your family get ready for Sukkot by reading a story, making a harvest treat to share, and by building and decorating a sukkah.
 Short on space?
 Don’t worry—we've included activities for big back yards, courtyards, and apartment living as well.

 You’ve been to friends’ houses for Sukkot and you’re ready to make your own.
 The internet is full of Ikea-style prefab “sukkah kits” as well as fantastic tutorials for making a simple sukkah.
 You can take a cue from Noam and his family in the video above and grab some PVC pipes and canvas drop cloths from your local hardware store to make a sukkah on the cheap.
 Not sure where to start?
 The blog Kosher on a Budget has a tutorial here.
 You can also find a how-to on MyJewishLearning.

 Grownups may be interested in this blog post that talks about customizing a prefab sukkah-kit and building on the structure each year with your family.